-According to the American Cancer Society, more than 30,000 cases of oral cancer are diagnosed each year.
+According to research conducted by the American Cancer Society, more than 30,000 cases of oral cancer are diagnosed each year.
 Approximately 75% of these are linked to modifiable behaviors, including smoking, using smokeless tobacco and excessive alcohol consumption.
-Treatment is most effective when the condition is diagnosed as soon as possible.
-Since the early stages of the disease are typically aysmptomatic, the screening examinations provided by your periodontist/general dentist/dental hygienist are extremely important.
+Treatment is most effective when the condition is diagnosed as early as possible.
+Since the early stages of the disease are typicaly asymptomatic, the screening examinations provided by your periodontist/general dentist/dental hygienist are extremely important.

 There are many places in which oral cancers commonly occur, including:

 The following signs will be investigated during a routine oral cancer exam:

 Red patches and sores – Red patches on the floor of the mouth, inside the cheeks, the front and sides of the tongue and slow healing sores that bleed easily;

 Leukoplakia – White or gray lesions that can appear anywhere inside the mouth;

 Lumps – Lumps or general thickening of tissue anywhere in the throat or mouth;